 Abdomen and pelvis

 Hello there fellow anatomist and welcome to abdomen and pelvis 101!
 The abdomen and pelvic regions are continuous with each other, making up the distal part of the trunk.
-Bar the brain, heart and lungs, this region contains virtually all your body organs, including those involved in the digestive, endocrine, immune, urinary and reproductive systems.
+Bar the brain, heart and lungs, this region contains virtually all your body organs, including those involved in the digestive, endocrine, lymphatic, urinary and reproductive systems.
 So, it is crucial that you cover this section thoroughly.

 This page will introduce you to the most important anatomical features of the abdomen and pelvis and serve as a hub from which you can hop into more detailed study materials.